 Chao Phraya River

 Called the River of Kings, the mighty Chao Phraya has been Bangkok’s lifeblood for centuries.
 Before the roads and highways and airports, this was Thailand’s link to the world.
 The riverside communities that line it go back centuries, and are responsible for Bangkok becoming the city it is today.
-The Bangkok (east) side is where most of the big hotels are, while the Thonburi (west) side is largely undeveloped, at least in terms of tourist infrastructure, although this is changing fast.
+The Bangkok (east) side is where most of city’s best known luxury hotels are (including The Siam and the Mandarin Oriental), while the Thonburi (west) side is largely undeveloped, at least in terms of tourist infrastructure, although this is changing fast with the opening of the lavish Icon Siam complex.
 But no matter where you stay, daily life on the river is a unique and bustling experience, and it’s easy to spend a few hours simply sipping a drink and watching it all play out.

 Pros: Great views, constant breeze, and a great opportunity to take the cheap and scenic river taxi, not to mention easy access to those lovely khlong tours that are always a fun afternoon.
+Easy access to interesting areas such as Chinatown and Rattanokosin Island (for the Grand Palace, Wat Pho etc).
 Lots of little sois and streets to explore, and if you’re staying near Saphan Taksin Bridge, you might even get a great fireworks show for no reason.

 Cons: Unless you know where the MRT and BTS stations are and how best to get there, it’s often a pain getting in and out of the area to see things.
 Similarly, unless you know how to find the good, authentic restaurants, you might be stuck eating at more expensive restaurants that cater to lost tourists.
 Also, lots of one-way streets around here – if your taxi driver gets turned around, it’s often an adventure getting back to where you started!